NicolePell/FAAST/README.md

 FAAST (Fast and Accessible Super Tube)
 =================

+Develop a program for the new FAAST tube system.
+This is our week 1 challenge at [Makers Academy](https://www.makersacademy.com)

 The FAAST system allows passengers to travel from station to station.
 The system caters for the following:

 - [x] The system has a number of trains in it.